 Search Strategy

 Our review protocol was preregistered on the Open Science Framework: https://osf.io/wz5se.
-We conducted a systematic scoping review of empirical studies on confidence and certainty in medical diagnosis using JBI’s MSPRIMSA-ScR Checklist for Scoping Reviews233.
+We conducted a systematic scoping review of empirical studies on confidence and certainty in medical diagnosis using JBI’s PRISMA-ScR Checklist for Scoping Reviews24.
 The search strategy was designed in cooperation with a subject specialist librarian at the University of Oxford’s Bodleian Libraries group.
-The search string was comprised of keywords to capture an intersection of four elements: confidence/certainty, medical diagnoses, decision making and a study population of medical staff/students (i.e., clinicians, physicians, doctors and medics).
+The search string comprised keywords that captured the intersection of four elements: confidence/certainty, medical diagnoses, decision making and a study population of medical staff/students (i.e., clinicians, physicians, doctors and medics).
 The full search terms can be found in Box 2.
 The databases SCOPUS, MEDLINE, PsycINFO and Global Health were searched during February 2024.
-Finally, we hand-searched the citations of the included articles from these databases for further relevant articles via backward and forward scanning24,2545.
+Finally, we hand-searched the citations of the included articles from these databases for further relevant articles via backward and forward scanning25,26.

 BOX 2: Search Terms